ClareJolly/battle-in-the-browser-pairing/README.md

 So I can Lose a game of Battle,
 I want to see a 'Lose' message if I reach 0HP first
 ```
-And some Advanced 'extension' User Stories:
+And some Advanced 'extension' User Stories (NOT DONE YET):

 ```
 As a Player,